 Chapter 14:

-After nearly a week in the hell they’d been suddenly dropped into the concern over taking another life had long since left them, and watching the faint dripping of blood from the tip of the blade Aki wondered if they had somehow become less human.
+After nearly a week in this hellish they’d been dropped into their concern over taking another life had long since left, and watching the faint dripping of blood and gore from the tip of the blade Aki wondered if they had somehow become less human.

-With skillful hands Aki dismembered the monstrous wolf that had been hounding them the last few days, thankful it got hungry enough to attack because both them and Sara needed more protein if they were going to make the journey to some kind of settlement.
+Cleaning the blade Aki began to, with skillful hands, dismember the monstrous wolf that had been hounding them the last few days, thankful it finally got hungry enough to attack because both them and Sara needed more protein if they were going to make the journey to some kind of settlement.

 But that second night was when she had arrived.

-She had called herself The Nightmare, and promised Aki the power to protect not only themself but Sara.
+She had called herself The Nightmare, and promised Aki the power to protect not only themself but the person they cared for most.

 Pushing through the brush Aki arrived at the makeshift camp that had been their home the last few nights, and seated by the fire with a delirious smile on her face was Sara.
-She laughed at the fire before catching sight of Aki and smiling brightly.
+She laughed at the fire before catching sight of Aki and smile of genuine happiness fell across her face, it stabbed at Aki’s heart.

-Aki was not sure what the issue, whether it was her mentally retreating from the chaos or something else, the woman they loved believed that they were back at home like everything was normal.
+Aki was not sure what the issue, whether it was her mentally retreating from the chaos or something else, she for some reason believed that they were back at home like everything was normal.

-“I’m afraid not love, I talked with the clerk and they said it was a supply line issue.”
-They did not like lying to her, but no matter how hard Aki had tried she seemed unwilling or unable to see things for what it was.
+“I’m afraid not my love, I talked with the clerk and he said it was a supply line issue.”
+They did not like lying to her, but no matter how hard Aki had tried the first few days she seemed unwilling or unable to see things for what it was.

 Setting the meat he’d butchered into a makeshift cooling box he cleared his throat and pulled out a portion of it before closing their cool blue eyes and focusing.
-Focusing on the feeling of her touch, her nails as they sliced Aki’s palm, and the feeling of her slithering inside.
+Focusing on the feeling of her touch, her nails as they sliced the palm of Aki’s right hand, and the feeling of her slithering inside to become one with them.

 “You loved it,” she whispered in Aki’s mind.
-“You miss the touch, admit it.”
+“You miss my touch, admit it.”

 “I’m going to make some stir fry for us tonight,” Aki said to Sara, swallowing the lump of guilt lodged in their throat.